ecleodominique/google_data_analytics_capstone_project/README.md

-# Cyclistic bike-share analysis- a Google Data Analytics Capstone Project (using Python & Tableau)
+# Cyclistic Bike-Share Analysis - Google Data Analytics Capstone Project (using Python & Tableau)

 This project is part of the Google Data Analytics Professional Certification Course.
 Its purpose is to demonstrate the application of skills acquired during the course, including formulating SMART questions, employing structured thinking, managing data, cleaning data, and conducting data analysis and visualization.